 Graham has presented his work at the Tour de France’s ‘Science of Cycling’ conference and at the ‘Medicine of Cycling’ annual conference in Colorado, USA.
 Alongside this he has worked with Australia’s top Sports Physio Paul Vincentini, and leading Sports Scientist Dr Borut Fonda in Varese, Italy delivering the re-nowned ‘Science of Cycling’ programme.
 Graham lectures on the Sports Medicine masters programme at UCLan and contributes to research studies both there and other universities.
 He was recently appointed (2020) as honorary lecturer at the University of Salford and is actively involved in masters level education and PhD supervision and examination.

 Recent clinical based research studies include comparative work between isokinetic and digital manual muscle dynamometers in non-specific hip and groin pain and clinic based functional muscle testing protocols.
 He is also currently working on a post-doctoral study investigating hip dysfunction in cyclists with knee pain.

-Graham’s work with elite cyclists continues both in clinic and in the lab, furthering his doctoral work and adding to the research knowledge base.
-He is a regular contributor to Cycling weekly and MBR magazines.
+Graham’s work with elite cyclists continues both in the clinic and in the lab, furthering his doctoral work and adding to the research knowledge base.
+He is a regular contributor to Cycling weekly and other magazines.
 Read more about Graham at ‘Our Team’ page.

-Roxanna Pearson, one of our lead therapists, is currently undertaking a Masters (MSc) degree in Sports Medicine at The University of Central Lancashire (Uclan).
-Her work will forward our standing as the leading sports medicine clinic in the North West of England.
+Roxanna Pearson, one of our lead therapists, has completed (Sep 2018) a Masters (MSc) degree in Sports Medicine at The University of Central Lancashire (Uclan).
+She achieved and outstanding distinction grade and her work will forward our standing as the leading sports medicine clinic in the North West of England.
+Roxy works closely with leading consultants at Wrightington and maintains a healthy research profile following her masters degree.
 Read more on Roxy at ‘Our Team’ page.